AI-driven quality assurance system with automated testing, bug detection, and continuous monitoring

 Do AI tools really reduce escape rate?

 Yes, when governance holds.
-Sealights and Launchable customers consistently report 25–40% escape-rate reduction.
-Without output validation and feature-flag gating, AI can increase escape rate — see the $6M fintech case above.
+Sealights and Launchable customers commonly report 25–40% escape-rate reduction.
+Without output validation and feature-flag gating, AI can raise escape rate — see the $6M case above.

 What’s the DORA elite benchmark in 2026?

-Deploy on demand (multiple per day), lead time <1 day, MTTR <1 hour, change failure rate <5% (elite: <2%).
+Deploy on demand (multiple per day), lead time under 1 day, MTTR under 1 hour, change failure rate around 5% at the elite band.
 AI QA stacks make those numbers sustainable at scale.

 Can we skip chaos engineering?

 Only if your SLO commitments don’t require validated recovery time.
-If you have five-nines commitments or ISO 26262 exposure, Gremlin or Harness Chaos is mandatory, not optional.
+With five-nines commitments or ISO 26262 exposure, Gremlin or an equivalent is mandatory, not optional.

 How do we validate AI-generated tests?

-Three gates: human review on all AI-authored tests merged to trunk; output-validation framework that rejects tests asserting implausible invariants; feature-flag gating so any AI-authored test path can be toggled off in <30 seconds.
+Three gates: human review on all AI-authored tests merged to trunk; an output-validation framework that rejects tests asserting implausible invariants; and feature-flag gating so any AI-authored test path can be toggled off in under 30 seconds.

 How does Fora Soft price a QA program build?